 Current licenses expire June 30

-With the weather finally (hopefully) starting to stabilize enough to allow you to get out and experience the great fishing opportunities around Louisiana, don’t get so caught up in the preparation and planning that you forget to buy your 2019-20 fishing license.
+With the weather finally (hopefully) starting to stabilize enough to allow you to get out and experience the great fishing opportunities around the state, don’t get so caught up in the preparation and planning that you forget to buy your 2015-16 fishing license.

 Yep, it’s that time of year.
 The fishing license that has been riding around in your wallet since last year expires June 30.

-And the folks at LDWF have made it even easier to ensure you have the license handy when the game warden pulls up to the boat by offering e-licenses — an electronic version of your license that can be stored on your phone.
+And the folks at LDWF have made it even easier to ensure you have the license handy when your friendly game warden pulls up to the boat by offering e-licenses — an electronic version of your license that can be stored on your phone.